skasiri/gift-i-card/readme.txt

 * Enhanced user experience with better language support

 == Upgrade Notice ==
+= 1.2.4 =
+This version updates compatibility with WordPress 6.9 and WooCommerce 10.4.3, ensuring optimal performance and security with the latest versions.
+Recommended for all users.

 = 1.2.3 =
 This version introduces batch processing for product synchronization, significantly improving performance for stores with large product catalogs.
 The system now processes products in configurable batches, preventing timeouts and memory issues.
 Upgrade recommended for stores with 50+ products.